 If a speaker offers smart features, we enable the supported voice assistant to see how it fares against other top rated smart speakers.
 We’ll use it to control smart home devices, browse playlists and get answers to other common queries.

 We also test battery life, exhausting each speaker’s battery after a full charge to see how long it can last under realistic conditions.
 A smart speaker connected to Wi-Fi should last at least 10 hours, while a standard Bluetooth speaker should last around 20.
-Most people want to know how much play time they can expect when their speaker is brought along for a day trip.
+Most people want to know how much play time they can expect when their speaker comes along on a day trip.